 San Angel District, Mexico City

 *On this date from 1846, African American Registry celebrates St. Patrick’s Day by honoring the Saint Patrick's Battalion.
-This unit of men personified 19th century efforts of support for rightful intersectionality over race, class and nationality in America and Mexico.
+This unit of men personified 19th-century support for rightful intersectionality over race, class, and nationality in America and Mexico.

-Most of the battalion's members had deserted or defected from the United States Army for abolitionist (anti-Slavery) values, and better (Land Grant) opportunities from Mexico.
-Comprised primarily of Catholic Irish immigrants, the battalion also included Canadians, English, French, Germans, Italians, Poles, Scots, and Spaniards, Swiss, and Mexicans, most of whom were members of the Catholic Church.
+Most battalion members had deserted or defected from the United States Army for abolitionist (anti-Slavery) values and better (Land Grant) opportunities from Mexico.
+Comprised primarily of Catholic Irish immigrants, the battalion also included Canadians, English, French, Germans, Italians, Poles, Scots, Spaniards, Swiss, and Mexicans, most of whom were members of the Catholic Church.
 Disenfranchised Americans were in the ranks, including escaped slaves from the Southern United States.

-The great majority of these men were recent immigrants who had arrived at northeastern U.S. ports, part of the Irish Diaspora then escaping the Great Irish Famine and extremely poor economic conditions in Ireland, part of the United Kingdom of Great Britain and Ireland at the time.
-Some historians believed a primary motivation was shared religion with the Mexicans and sympathy for the Mexican cause and the American desire to expansion of Slavery.
-This hypothesis is based on evidence of the number of Irish Catholics in the Battalion, the letters of Jon Riley, and the field entries of senior officers.
+Most of these men were recent immigrants who had arrived at northeastern U.S. ports, part of the Irish Diaspora, then escaping the Great Irish Famine and extremely poor economic conditions in Ireland, part of the United Kingdom of Great Britain and Ireland at the time.
+Some historians believed a primary motivation was shared religion with the Mexicans, sympathy for the Mexican cause, and the American desire to the expansion of Slavery.
+This hypothesis is based on evidence of the number of Irish Catholics in the Battalion, Jon Riley's letters, and senior officers' field entries.

-Despite early American popularity at home, the war was marked by the growth of a loud anti-war movement that included Americans Ralph Waldo Emerson, former president John Quincy Adams and Henry David Thoreau.
-The center of anti-war sentiment gravitated around New England, and was directly connected to the movement to abolish slavery.
+Despite early American popularity at home, the war was marked by the growth of a loud anti-war movement that included Americans Ralph Waldo Emerson, former president John Quincy Adams, and Henry David Thoreau.
+The center of anti-war sentiment gravitated around New England and was directly connected to the movement to abolish slavery.
 Texas became a slave state upon entry into the Union.
-In September 1847 and the U.S. Army hanged sixteen surviving members of the Batallón de San Patricio as traitors.
+In September 1847, the U.S. Army hanged sixteen surviving Batallón de San Patricio members as traitors.
 To this day, they are considered heroes in Mexico.